Arizona State defeats Florida State 20-14 in Sun Bowl

+EL Paso, Texas (AP) — With each team missing its standout rusher, defense dominated at Tuesday’s Sun Bowl.
+Hardly pretty, but hardly a concern for Arizona State coach Herm Edwards.

+“Obviously it was a game not pleasing to the eye,” he said.

-EL Paso, Texas (AP) — Willie Harts returned an interception 25 yards for a touchdown in the fourth quarter to lead Arizona State to a 20-14 victory against Florida State on Tuesday in the Sun Bowl.
+Willie Harts returned an interception 25 yards for a touchdown in the fourth quarter to lead Arizona State to a 20-14 victory against Florida State.
 Harts, a freshman cornerback, halted a 14-0 surge by Florida State (6-7) and helped the Sun Devils (8-5) hang on for their fourth Sun Bowl victory, despite not scoring an offensive touchdown.

+“Our D was on fire tonight,” Harts added.
+“It just shows the potential for our defense.”

 James Blackman threw a 91-yard touchdown pass, the longest pass play in Sun Bowl history, to Tamorrion Terry to give Florida State its first lead, 14-9, in the third quarter.
 The Seminoles trailed 9-0 at halftime.